openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Batch Credential Request {#batch-credential_request}

-The Batch Credential Endpoint allows a client to send multiple Credential Request objects (as defined in (#credential-request)) in an array in order to request the issuance of multiple credential at once.
+The Batch Credential Endpoint allows a client to send multiple Credential Request to request the issuance of multiple credential at once.

+The following claims are used in the Batch Credential Request:
+* `credential_requests`: REQUIRED.
+JSON array that contains Credential Request objects as defined in (#credential_request).

 Below is a non-normative example of a Batch Credential Request: